Code-Institute-Submissions/Trading/README.md

 For successful cloning a user must ensure the relevant config variables are added to an env.py file and also that the Alpha Vantage API key is stored within the Heroku Config variables.

+A procfile is also required for running the project on Heroku.
+This stores all the relevant third party systems linked Werkzeug and pymongo and allows launch on Heroku.

 **Version-Control**

 My initial version of the site were mainly a login function and then directed to the profile page upon login.
 I then